phetsims/energy-skate-park/doc/implementation-notes.md

 supplies the track-specific logic: collecting available endpoints, applying the snap/join operation, and restoring focus to the nearest control point on the newly merged track (since the original tracks are disposed during join).

-The keyboard help dialog section (`ConnectTrackEndpointsKeyboardHelpSection`) describes the ComboBox workflow with HotkeyData created in-place, since the key bindings are handled internally by ComboBox common code rather than by sim-level listeners.
+The keyboard help dialog uses `ComboBoxKeyboardHelpSection` with custom close-row text, since the key bindings are handled internally by ComboBox common code rather than by sim-level listeners.